magento/devdocs/src/recommendations/customize.md

 ee_only: True
 ---

 When you install the Product Recommendations module, Magento creates the `ProductRecommendationsLayout` directory.
 This directory contains template files that you can customize to change how the recommendations appear on your storefront.
-Specifically, you can modify or overwrite the following template:
+Specifically, you can modify or override the following template:

 `<your theme>/ProductRecommendationsLayout/web/template/recommendations.html`